blanksblanks/workspace/HW5/src/README.txt

         clears the start and end textfield when clicked (but not the results field) class ButtonListener
         ButtonListener: constructor
-        actionPerformed: checks whether button has been pressed and calls appropriate method, answer is output in the results field
-    Vertex
+        actionPerformed: calls dijkstra method using text input as parameters if button is pressed Vertex
     Edge
     Graph
     BinaryHeap
     UnderflowException

-***

-EXAMPLE OUTPUT:

-[Screenshot of GUI: XXXXXXXXXXXXXXXXXXXXXXXXXXXXX]
+    Kruskal
+        main: parses data from inputs into Linked Lists and uses them in Graph constructor, calls kruskal method to find minimum spanning tree, initializes GUI, and prints out the edges that make the minimum spanning tree to the console

 ***